ReactiveX/RxSwift/Documentation/Schedulers.md

 sequence1
   .observeOn(backgroundScheduler)
   .map { n in
-      println("This is performed on background scheduler") }
+      print("This is performed on background scheduler") }
   .observeOn(MainScheduler.sharedInstance)
   .map { n in
-      println("This is performed on main scheduler")
+      print("This is performed on main scheduler")
   }
 ```